 - 1. Find a MSO set in the model; - 2.
 Find a variable set matching in the MSO set; - 3.
 Obtain a computation sequence from the computation order associated with the variable set matching; - 4.
 Use the redundant equation as residual equation.

-There exist several efficient algorithms for finding all MSO sets in a model, see for example [Krysander et al., 2008].
+There exist several efficient algorithms for finding all MSO sets in a model, see for example [16].

 6 Analyzing Computability of Variables